return42/sphkerneldoc/linux_src_doc/fs/gfs2/bmap_c.rst

 ii) Indirect blocks to fill in lower part of the metadata tree iii) Data blocks

-The function is in two parts.
-The first part works out the total number of blocks which we need.
-The second part does the actual allocation asking for an extent at a time (if enough contiguous free blocks are available, there will only be one request per bmap call) and uses the state machine to initialise the blocks in order.
+This function is called after gfs2_iomap_get, which works out the total number of blocks which we need via gfs2_alloc_size.

+We then do the actual allocation asking for an extent at a time (if enough contiguous free blocks are available, there will only be one allocation request per call) and uses the state machine to initialise the blocks in order.

 Right now, this function will allocate at most one indirect block worth of data -- with a default block size of 4K, that's slightly